mathias-json/cybersec-portfolio/01-security-audit-compliance/README.md

 **Administrative, Technical - Password Policies, Password Management System:** | Missing | All user passwords do not have any complexity requirements and for inclusion of special characters.
 There is no password management system enforcing policy requirement\
 **Technical - Intrusion Detection System:** | Missing | There is no use of an IDS within the company to reveal any potential threats across their network\
 **Technical - Encryption:** | Missing | Use of encryption is not present where customers' financial information is stored in the company's internal database making it prone to theft\
-**Physical - Fire Detection/Prevention:** | Partial | Though the site does implement use of CCTV and locks to protect assets, the are no precautions against potential fires\
+**Physical - Fire Detection/Prevention:** | Partial | Though the site does implement use of CCTV and locks to protect assets, there are no precautions against potential fires

 ---